Olympic marmot: Life cycle

 This species, along with the hoary marmot, has the lowest reproductive rate of any rodent.
 A female Olympic marmot has a litter of from one to six young (3.3 on average) in alternate years.
 In a given year, a third of females will have a litter.
 Half of the pups die before the following spring.
 Those pups that survive the following spring can live into their teens.
 Both males and females mature sexually at three years, but females generally do not reproduce until they are four and a half years old.
 The marmot comes out from hibernation at the beginning of May, and estrus (heat) occurs about two weeks later.
-After hibernation ends, both male and female Olympic marmots attempt to entice the opposite sex with courtship rituals.
-Females who have never produced a litter before tend to be more aggressive and will chase or instigate fights with males; females which have already produced young tend to greet the male with nasal to nasal or nasal to genital contact, with copulation following shortly afterwards.
-This approach is more successful than the aggressive manner of the non-parous female, with mating taking place within 11 to 20 days after hibernation.
+After hibernation ends, both male and female Olympic marmots engage in courtship rituals.
+Females who have never produced a litter before tend to be more aggressive and chase or instigate fights with males; females which have already produced young tend to greet the male with nose-to-nose or nose-to-genital contact, with copulation following shortly afterwards.
+This approach is often more successful than the aggressive manner of the non-parous female.

+Mating takes place 11 and 20 days after hibernation ends.
 The relationship between a sexually mature male and female Olympic marmot is polygynous; males tend to breed with three or four females in each mating season.

-Approximately four weeks after mating, the female gives birth to her young in a grass-lined burrow underground.
+Approximately four weeks after mating, the female gives birth to her young in a grass-lined burrow.
 Newborn pups cannot see, have no fur, and are pink in color.
 At first, the young exhibit no sexual dimorphism.
-It is about a month before the young Olympic marmots first leave the burrow; around the same time, they begin to be weaned.
-Even after they are allowed to emerge, the young initially stay within the immediate vicinity of the burrow, where they can be found chasing each other and wrestling playfully.
-Within a few weeks after first emerging from the burrow, the young are fully weaned and can feed themselves.
+It takes about a month for young Olympic marmots to first leave the burrow; around this time, their mothers begin to wean them.
+Upon emerging, the young initially stay within the immediate vicinity of the burrow, where they can be often be found chasing each other and wrestling playfully.
+Within a few weeks, the young are fully weaned and can feed themselves.
 Olympic marmots are not completely independent from their mothers until they reach two years of age.

 Breeding-age female marmots are extremely important to marmot populations.
-If a female of breeding age dies it can take years to replace her; marmots are usually limited to six pups in a litter, the maturation period is long, and many marmots die before reaching maturity.
+If a female of breeding age dies it can take years to replace her; marmot litters generally have no more than six pups, the maturation period is long, and many marmots die before reaching maturity.